marijnh/Eloquent-JavaScript/15_event.md

 You could start by building up an array of tabs, so that you have easy access to them.
-To implement the styling of the buttons, you could store objects that contain both tab panel and its button.
+To implement the styling of the buttons, you could store objects that contain both the tab panel and its button.

 I recommend writing a separate function for changing tabs.
-You can either store the previously selected tab, and change only the styles needed to hide that and show the new one, or you can just update the style of all tabs every time a new tab is selected.
+You can either store the previously selected tab and change only the styles needed to hide that and show the new one, or you can just update the style of all tabs every time a new tab is selected.